bfopengradient/Overview/README.md

 ### Overview

-I have tried to cite all relevant researchers in the work contained in my repos.
-Generally there is a small group of researchers whose work I draw from regularly and who may or may not be mentioned in each repo.
-They include but are not limited to the following.
+Generally there is a small group of researchers whose work I draw from and admire.
+In many cases their work has been pivotal to the field of ML and data science.
+I may not always cite them in my repos but I am grateful for their invaluable research.

 1. Yoshua Bengio
 2. Jason Brownlee